 The Company entered into an agreement in March 2020 with Innovent Biologics (Innovent) to license, develop, and commercialize AL008 in China (Innovent Agreement).
 AL008 is the Company's novel antibody targeting the CD47-SIRP-alpha pathway, a potent survival pathway co-opted by tumors to evade the innate immune system.
-Under the terms of the Innovent Agreement, Innovent may pay the Company up to \$11.5 million in development milestones, \$112.5 million in sales milestones, and future royalties on sales.
-The Company retains the rights to develop and commercialize AL008 outside of China.
-The Company has determined there is one performance obligation for the delivery of the license and will recognize revenue when it is probable that there will not be significant reversal of cumulative revenue.
-Development and sales milestones under the Innovent Agreement have not been included in the transaction price, as all these amounts were fully constrained as of June 30, 2022.
-As of June 30, 2022, no revenue has been recognized and no payments have been received under the Innovent Agreement.
+Under the terms of the Innovent Agreement, Innovent would pay the Company up to \$11.5 million in development milestones, \$112.5 million in sales milestones, and future royalties on sales, and the Company would retain the rights to develop and commercialize AL008 outside of China.
+The Company determined there is one performance obligation for the delivery of the license and will recognize revenue when it is probable that there will not be significant reversal of cumulative revenue.
+Development and sales milestones under the Innovent Agreement were not included in the transaction price, as all these amounts were fully constrained as of September 30, 2022.
+As of September 30, 2022, no revenue has been recognized and no payments have been received under the Innovent Agreement.